Asymptotic Scattering by Poissonian Thermostats: Introduction

 \section{Introduction}

-Heat reservoirs {at} some temperature $T$ are usually modelled at the microscopic level by the Langevin stochastic dynamics, or by other random mechanisms such as the renewal of velocities at random times with Gaussian distributed velocities of variance $T$.
+{ {In the present paper} we consider a one-dimensional infinite chain of harmonic oscillators, with a thermostat attached a point.
+The thermostat, maintained {at} a fixed temperature $T$, is usually modelled, at the microscopic level, by some stochastic process: e.g. by the Langevin stochastic dynamics, or by the renewal of velocities at random times with Gaussian distributed velocities of variance $T$.
 The latter represents the interaction with an infinitely extended reservoir of independent particles in equilibrium at temperature $T$ and uniform density.

-{When such reservoirs are in contact with the system boundary and if energy diffuses { or superdiffuse} on the macroscopic space-time scale, then it is expected that {the} thermostat enforces a local equilibrium at the boundary at the temperature $T$.
-The situation is much less clear for the kinetic (hyperbolic) space-time scales.
-For instance, if the bulk evolution is governed by a discrete nonlinear wave equation, then in the kinetic (high frequency-small non-linearity) limit the wave energy density is expected to be governed by a phonon Boltzmann equation \cite{BOS,spohn-ph}. { In this limit the thermostat generates non-trivial boundary scattering conditions.}}
+A natural question arises to describe the effect of a thermostat on the wave energy density propagation in the system in a large space-time scale limit.
+In the paper we investigate this issue in the case of the kinetic (hyperbolic) space-time scaling.
+This question has been studied for a Langevin thermostat in the recent article \cite{kors}.
+The goal of this paper is to find out how other classes of thermostats, in particular of the Poisson type, influence the energy transport in the chain in the kinetic limit.}

-{In the present paper} we consider an infinite one-dimensional chain of harmonic oscillators, where particles are labelled by {the elements of the integer lattice} $\mathbb Z$, characterized by its dispersion relation $\omega(k)$ (cf. \eqref{mar2602}). {The chain is coupled} with a single thermostat acting on the particle labelled $0$.
+{More specifically, consider an infinite one-dimensional chain of harmonic oscillators, where particles are labelled by {the elements of the integer lattice} $\mathbb Z$.} {The chain is coupled} with a thermostat acting on the particle labelled $0$.
 The thermostat is modelled by a random mechanism depending on two parameters: $\gamma> 0$, { describing its strength}, and $ \mu\ge 1/2$, {whose role is more technical as it decribes an interpolation between Poisson and Gaussian mechanisms.} At random times determined by a Poisson process of intensity $\gamma\mu$, the velocity $p_0$ of the particle $0$ is changed to

 where $\tilde p$ is a centered Gaussian random variable with variance $T$ (the temperature of the thermostat). {The case $\mu = 1/2$ corresponds to a velocity flip from $p_0\mapsto -p_0$ at Poisson random times, $\mu=1$ ensures complete renewal of $p_0$, replacing it at those times by a $\mathcal N(0,T)$ random variable $\tilde p$.} {Letting $\mu\to\infty$ {the process described in the foregoing} converges to the Langevin thermostat considered in \cite{kors}(cf. \eqref{therm-sde1}).
 In this sense the parameter $\mu$ allows to {interpolate between various models of thermostats: starting from the random flip process ($\mu=1/2$), through the simple complete Poisson renewal ($\mu=1$) and ending up at the Langevin thermostat ($\mu=+\infty$).}